 - Extensive use of wood (or imitation wood fiber cement siding) and natural materials such as arroyo stone or bricks - ii.
-Use of dark, neutral or earth-toned colors, like browns and greens
+Use of dark, neutral, earth-toned color pallete, such as browns and greens or beach-inspired pallete, such as light blues, aquas and whites.